0x4f53/Wristkey/README.md

 ### File import not working

 Make sure Wristkey has storage permissions in your watch's Settings app.
-Make sure the file you download from your Bitwarden account is an **Unencrypted** file in **JSON** format (Encrypted JSON and Encrypted / Unencrypted CSV files don't work).
-If importing from Authenticator, make sure the screenshot is in **PNG** format.
+If importing from JSON, make sure the file you download from your Bitwarden account is an **Unencrypted** file in **JSON** format (Encrypted JSON and Encrypted / Unencrypted CSV files don't work).
+If importing from Authenticator, make sure the screenshot or picture is in **PNG or JPG** format and is clear.

 ## Security

 ### Importing files

-To prevent data extraction, snooping and theft, make sure you delete the JSON and PNG files from your watch's storage once you're done importing them.
+To prevent data extraction, snooping and theft, make sure you delete the JSON, PNG or JPG files from your watch's storage once you're done importing them.
 You can confirm this by connecting your watch via ADB and running the ```adb shell ls /sdcard/``` command.

 ### In-app storage